Swap Party Rules, Tips, and Other Ideas You Need to Know

 5. State the expected condition of items to be swapped.

-Basically, there should be no damage on the item.
+Basically, there should be no damage to the item.

 If you’re having a high-end goods swap party, you could mention that no fakes will be accepted.
 Ask guests to bring items on a hanger if they look best that way.